These easy summer whiskey cocktails are perfect for entertaining, especially outdoors when it’s warm.

 They’re fruity, refreshing, and super delicious.

-And from boozy lemonade to the classic Mint Julep, these summer whiskey cocktails are proof.
+From boozy lemonade to the classic Mint Julep, these summer whiskey cocktails are perfect for any occasion.

 They’re summery, bright, and perfectly balanced.